 A software developer costs ~ $6,160 (mid-range hourly rate in Eastern Europe, one month of full-time work).
 You would also need a UX designer @ $3,500.
 And a QA specialist to thoroughly test the app @ $2,850.

 Thus, hiring a freelance team for one month costs approximately:

 $6,150 + $3,500 + $2,850 = $12,500 USD.

 Of course, the amount depends on whether you work with local freelancers or remotely (hourly rates might differ; the sum will vary).

-Also, you should also include indirect costs of time you spend managing and coordinating your team.
+You should also include indirect costs of time spent managing and coordinating your team.

-The biggest disadvantage of working with freelancers is greater risk.
+The biggest disadvantage of working with freelancers is increased risk.
 If they get sick or go on vacation, it will be very difficult-to-almost impossible to find an immediate replacement for that person.
 Also, freelancers often get bored with their current tasks or are snowed under by requests.
-They can just stop answering and you have no way to reach them.
+They can just stop answering the phone or replying to emails and texts.
+You have no way to reach them.
 So, if you decide to work with a freelancer, it is safer to work with a local one.

-The most popular and reliable resource to find a reliable firm is Clutch.
-Clutch has become well-known because it provides transparent information and checks every review left by clients on their companies.
+The most popular and reliable IT resource is Clutch.
+Clutch reliably provides transparent information and checks every review left by clients about the companies that provided IT services.